Dryer - Things To Check For A Venting Issue

 Always use the proper heat setting for the fabric being dried.

 - Load size and fabric type can affect how quickly the load dries.
-For loads like towels, for example, using high heat and a "More Dry" setting will allow the load to dry more effectively.
+For example, for loads like towels, using high heat and a "More Dry" setting will allow the load to dry more effectively.

 Test the dryer's performance (Electric models only)